 No time for your nephew’s camcorder

 The production costs to put your 30-minute mini-movie into final form can be a challenge.
 There are ways to keep the costs down and the production value up, but this is no place to try to do it on the cheap.
 A friend of mine does those late night record collection series, and he spends $500K on each.
-Good planning and the right resources can keep your budget closer to $30 to $50K.
+Good planning and the right resources can keep your budget closer to $100K.

 The good news in this is that a professional production has multiple uses; first in producing results and new business for the practice as an infomercial…plus, there’s extra mileage as short clips (sometimes longer) that become a brief video on your website or as an education/information DVD for patients.
 This is an investment in you, the practice and/or hospital so don’t skimp and plan carefully.